cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-MINI-MICRO CONTROL CENTER MAINTENANCE-EN.md

 * Sustainable teams
 * Reactivity for taking into account anomalies and requests for changes in order to meet operational constraints

-CS Group responsabilities for Third Party Application Maintenance of Mini-Micro Control Centers are as follows:
+CS Group responsabilities for Third maintenance of application for mini-micro control centers are as follows:
 * Development, Validation, Maintenance

 ![Main Picture](Project-CNES-MINI-MICRO CONTROL CENTER MAINTENANCE-EN pict 1.png)